 Are you using Facebook’s Ad Library?
-It’s a great research tool to see what competitors are doing with their ads across Facebook and Instagram.
-This is your new secret weapon to win market share.
+It’s such a great research tool to see what competitors are doing with their ads across Facebook and Instagram.
+I’m dubbing it your new secret weapon to win market share.

 Prep Work For Competitor Research

-1. Make a list of all your direct competitors.
-You want their brand name and Facebook Page URL.
-Also make a list of all your indirect competitors too.
+1. Make a list of all your direct and indirect competitors.
+You want their brand name and Facebook Page URLs.

 2. If you are like Allbirds, you want to make a list of big Facebook Pages that align with the industry you want to associate your brand with.

-3. Make a Gsheet with each tab focused on a competitors with a few rows for each ad format: Image, Video, Carousel, Collection, Stories, and Slideshow ads.
+3. Make a Gsheet with each tab focused on a different competitor with a few rows for each ad format: Image, Video, Carousel, Collection, Stories, and Slideshow ads.

-Also add a column head for ad placements as you can now look at Facebook creative by placement in the ad library.
-Great if you want to see which brands are running Stories.
+Be sure to add a column head for ad placements as you can now look at Facebook creative by placement in the ad library.
+It’s great if you want to see which brands are running Stories.

 Lookup Competitor Ads